 Pursuant to the Operating Agreement, the Managing Member was required to establish a lease-up reserve of \$85,000 in a separate reserve account to fund excess operating expenses during the initial lease-up period of the Project.
 The reserve account was fully funded as of March 10, 2016.
 The reserve was to be funded from capital contributions and/or loan proceeds.
 The reserve was to be funded no later than the fourth capital contribution from the investor member.
-If there were insufficient funds to fund the Lease-up Reserve from the aforementioned sources, CAHC was required to fund the Lease-up Reserve.
-As of December 31, 2019, the balance in the reserve was \$0.
+If there were insufficient funds to fund the Lease-up reserve from the aforementioned sources, CAHC was required to fund the Lease-up reserve.
+As of December 31, 2020, there was no balance in the reserve.